Last Updated on October 24, 2020 by David Bryan

 If this is the case then all of these factors could have a very significant, and hugely negative, impact on your SEO.

 Use Bounce Rates alongside traditional analytics to find out the full story behind single-page sessions.
-If a high Bounce Rate is coupled with a short Dwell Time then you could be looking at a more serious situation.
+If a high rate is coupled with a short Dwell Time then you could be looking at a more serious situation.

-Bounce rate and its impact on SEO is a key consideration but there is a whole lot more to consider.
+Bounce rate and its impact on SEO is a key consideration but there is a whole lot more to consider and other factors that may impact your SEO results.
 For those interested, here you can find a detailed guide providing our most essential SEO tips to increase your Google ranking, covering aspects ranging from ‘search intent’ to delivering continual improvement.

 Opace and SEO